Shrrestha217/Hospital_Management_System/README.md

 # Hospital Management System (Java & JDBC)

 This repository contains a beginner-friendly Java project for building a Hospital Management System using JDBC for database connectivity.
-It's designed to help you learn and practice Java programming, database interaction, and application development.

 ## Overview